-- 1. The spodumene pegmatite domains were modeled using composites with Li2O grades greater than 0.3% - 2.
-The mineral resource estimates were prepared in accordance with the CIM Standards, and the CIM Guidelines, using geostatistical and/or classical methods, plus economic and mining parameters appropriate to the deposit. - 3.
-Mineral Resources are not ore reserves and are not demonstrably economically recoverable. - 4.
+1. The spodumene pegmatite domains were modeled using composites with Li2O grades greater than 0.3%

+2. The mineral resource estimates were prepared in accordance with the CIM Standards, and the CIM Guidelines, using geostatistical and/or classical methods, plus economic and mining parameters appropriate to the deposit.

+- 3. Mineral Resources are not ore reserves and are not demonstrably economically recoverable. - 4.
 Grades reported using dry density. - 5.
-The effective date of the MRE was October 11, 2023. - 6.
+The effective date of the MRE is January 10, 2024. - 6.
+The QP responsible for the MRE is the geologist Carlos Silva (MAIG #7868). - 7.
 The MRE numbers provided have been rounded to the estimate relative precision.
-Values cannot be added due to rounding. - 7.
-The MRE is delimited by Lithium Ionic Bandeira Target Claims (ANM). - 8.
-The MRE was estimated using ordinary kriging in 12m x 12m x 4m blocks. - 9.
-The MRE report table was produced in Leapfrog Geo software. - 10.
-The reported MRE only contains fresh rock domains. - 11.
-The MRE was restricted by grade shell using 0.5% Li2O cut-off.
+Values cannot be added due to rounding. - 8.
+The MRE is delimited by Lithium Ionic Bandeira Target Claims (ANM). - 9.
+The MRE was estimated using ordinary kriging in 12m x 12m x 4m blocks. - 10.
+The MRE report table was produced in Leapfrog Geo software. - 11.
+The reported MRE only contains fresh rock domains. - 12.
+The MRE was restricted by RPEEE with grade shell using 0.5% Li2O cut-off.